my FreeBSD diary

 download

 Next, I had to get the FreeBSD CDs.
-I downloaded the full distribution as an ISO from a mirror over my ADSL connection.
-It took around 8 hours, at 512Kbps, for the two CDs.
-After verifying the MD5 hash for each ISO, I then burned the ISOs onto CDs.
-If you're not sure how to burn an ISO from a mirror onto a CD, or, indeed, verify the MD5 hashes, this is your cue to open a new browser window and zoom over to your favourite search engine.
+I downloaded the full distribution as an ISO from a mirror; after verifying the MD5 hash for each ISO, I then burned the ISOs onto CDs.
+If you're not sure how to burn an ISO from a mirror onto a CD, or verify the hashes, this is your cue to open a new browser window and zoom over to your favourite search engine.
 I did try using BitTorrent to get the ISOs, but it was going to take twice as long, plus saturate my outbound, so I aborted BitTorrent and went for good old FTP.

 install